 Basics of triggers

-A trigger is a set of conditions that must be met to run an automated workflow.
+A trigger is a set of conditions that must be met to run a workflow.
 You set conditions to specify the types of records and events that will trigger the workflow.
 You can add more conditions to narrow down specific records that trigger the workflow.

-For example, you can select a trigger type of ‘Individual’ and a trigger when an individual is created.
-If you add ‘Prospect’ from the Individual Type criteria, only individuals that are created with the ‘Prospect’ type will trigger the workflow.
+For example, you can select a trigger type of “Individual” and a trigger when of “an individual is created”.
+If you specify “Prospect” in the individual type criteria, only individuals that are created with the “Prospect” type will trigger the workflow.

 A workflow can be triggered only once for each record in AgencyBloc, unless the workflow is set to recur yearly.
 See the Recurring Workflows article for more details.
 Also, if a record is in the workflow and then something changes on that record and it no longer meets the trigger conditions, that record will be removed from the workflow.

 - Trigger Type: The record type that the trigger is based on.